Love Story (2026 TV series)

-Love Story is an upcoming American romance anthology television series executive produced by Ryan Murphy, Nina Jacobson, Brad Simpson, D.V.
-DeVincentis, and Connor Hines.
-The fifth installment in the American Story media franchise, it will air on FX.
-The first season charts the whirlwind courtship and marriage of John F. Kennedy Jr. and Carolyn Bessette-Kennedy.
+Love Story is an American biographical romantic-drama anthology television series created by Connor Hines and executive produced by Ryan Murphy, Nina Jacobson, Brad Simpson, D.V.
+DeVincentis, Kim Rosenstock, and Hines.
+The fifth installment in the American Story media franchise, it aired on FX and FX on Hulu.

+The first season, subtitled John F. Kennedy Jr. & Carolyn Bessette, stars Sarah Pidgeon and Paul Anthony Kelly as Carolyn Bessette-Kennedy and John F. Kennedy Jr. respectively, and chronicles their whirlwind courtship and marriage.
+The series premiered on February 12, 2026.